gagolews/genieclust/devel/sphinx/r.rst

 adjusted_rand_score
 -------------------

-Pairwise Partition Similarity Scores (External Cluster Validity Measures)
+Pairwise Partition Similarity Scores

 Description
 ~~~~~~~~~~~

 Let ``x`` and ``y`` represent two partitions of a set of ``n`` elements
-into ``K`` and ``L`` , respectively, nonempty and pairwise disjoint
+into :math:`K` and :math:`L` , respectively, nonempty and pairwise
-subsets, e.g., two clusterings of a dataset with ``n`` observations
+disjoint subsets, e.g., two clusterings of a dataset with ``n``
-represented as label vectors.
-These functions quantify the similarity
+observations represented as label vectors.
+These functions quantify the
-between ``x`` and ``y`` .
-They can be used as external cluster validity
+similarity between ``x`` and ``y`` .
+They can be used as external
-measures, i.e., in the presence of reference (ground-truth) partitions.
+cluster validity measures, i.e., in the presence of reference
+(ground-truth) partitions.

 Usage
 ~~~~~